Minority Report: Material Contribution or Genetics? - Oct 2023

 - Bainton v GDC (2000): Privy Council's discretion to extend time for lodging petition of appeal if appeal appears to have substantial merits.

-Clodagh has appeared before many Coroners and their juries on behalf of families, doctors, NHS Trusts, the police and the prison service as interested persons.
-Many of her cases have included human rights issues and controversial ethical elements such as the withholding of treatment from elderly patients, proceeding with high risk transplant surgery, deaths of psychiatric patients, including those under ‘section’ and childbirth related maternal and perinatal deaths.
+Clodagh has appeared before many Coroners and their juries on behalf of families, doctors, NHS Trusts, pharmaceutical companies, the police and the prison service as interested persons.
+Many of her cases have included related to maternal and neonatal deaths, human rights issues and controversial ethical elements such as the withholding of treatment from elderly patients, proceeding with high-risk transplant surgery, deaths of psychiatric patients, including those under ‘section’ and cases related to anaphylaxis.

 - Hei Tung ‘Joy’ Chan (2021): Clodagh acted on behalf of a boarding school where an 18-year old pupil with a history of abuse and self-harm hanged herself impulsively during an argument with her boyfriend on a video call, and despite the efforts of emergency services and staff at the school she subsequently died 4 days later.
 The coroner concluded that Joy did not intend to take her own life.
 No PFD report was issued.